 Pamela Palmater is a Mi’kmaq lawyer whose family originates from the Eel River Bar First Nation in northern New Brunswick.
 She is currently an Associate Professor in the Department of Politics and Public Administration at Ryerson University.
-In addition to her faculty appointment as an Associate Professor in the Department of Politics and Public Administration, Dr. Palmater is Chair in Indigenous Governance, and Academic Director of the newly-created Centre for Indigenous Governance, housed in the Faculty of Arts.
-She is also a member of the Yeates School of Graduate Studies, affiliated with the MA program in Public Policy and Administration.
+In addition to her faculty appointment as an Associate Professor in the Department of Politics and Public Administration, Dr. Palmater holds the Chair in Indigenous Governance, and is also a member of the Yeates School of Graduate Studies, affiliated with the MA program in Public Policy and Administration.

 Pamela Palmater completed her Doctorate in the Science of Law (JSD) at Dalhousie University Law Faculty in 2009.
 Her thesis is entitled: Beyond Blood: Rethinking Aboriginal Identity and Belonging.
 In addition, she holds a Master in Laws (LLM) from Dalhousie University in Aboriginal Law, a Bachelor of Laws (LLB) at the University of New Brunswick, and a Bachelor of Arts (BA) with a double major in Native Studies and History from St. Thomas University in New Brunswick.
 She was called to the bar in New Brunswick in 1998 and is a member of the Law Society of New Brunswick, the Canadian Bar Association and the Indigenous Bar Association.
 She has worked for the federal government on Aboriginal issues for over 10 years.
 Her position as a lawyer at Justice Canada involved various legal matters pertaining to First Nations.
 She has also held several positions as Director at Indian and Northern Affairs, managing treaties, claims, self-government, land and registration portfolios.
 She has also worked and/or volunteered with national and provincial Aboriginal organisations and communities.